 As for why the Mazda 3 has proven to be such a hit with drivers across the United Kingdom and beyond?
 It probably comes down to its positioning within the market as a straight-forward yet highly effective vehicle.
 It does not promise to change the driving world, it does not offer any features that will grab major newspaper headlines, and it is not a car designed to act as a representation of a particular era within the automotive industry.
 Instead, it focuses on getting all of the basic functionality elements right, ensuring that anyone who drives the car does so with minimal fuss and maximum enjoyment.

-This includes tremendous reliability from its battery (thus greatly reducing the likelihood of the car breaking down and running out of gas, especially on a busy road), flexible control and steering behind the wheel (which is always a major positive), strong servicing, a consistent satellite navigation dashboard system, adequate audio for music and radio tools, and also a backup camera that is clear and effective, particularly when it comes to parking in smaller bays where looking out for other vehicles is truly imperative.
+This includes tremendous reliability from its battery (thus greatly reducing the likelihood of the car breaking down and running out of gas, especially on a busy road with trucks and pickups towing caravans for their staycation holidays), flexible control and steering behind the wheel (which is always a major positive), strong servicing, a consistent satellite navigation dashboard system, adequate audio for music and radio tools, and also a backup camera that is clear and effective, particularly when it comes to parking in smaller bays where looking out for other vehicles is truly imperative.
 The Mazda 3 is also fully capable of reaching and easily handling high speeds, as evidenced by the increasing use of the vehicle in motorsport competitions over the course of the past decade.

 Suitability For Winter